Fandom: "Law & Order", "NYPD Blue"

 that of someone who spent his days chasing money.

 "We're not alone," Jill replied.
 "We're just leaving.
-And we're not
+And we're

 looking for company."
 They were both blond, Abbie noted as she watched